 The Wisconsin Constitution requires that net proceeds from the Wisconsin Lottery be used exclusively for property tax relief for Wisconsin residents.
-During FY 2022-23, net lottery proceeds used for property tax relief totaled \$319.7 million.

-The provision of GPR funding increased net lottery proceeds available for the Lottery and Gaming Tax Credit in FY 2021-22 and FY 2022-23.
-However, the actual amount distributed for the Lottery and Gaming Tax Credit decreased from \$340.2 million in FY 2021-22 to \$319.7 million in FY 2022-23, or by 6.0 percent, because the estimate of ticket sales used to determine the amount of the credit was less than actual ticket sales.
-In October 2023, the Wisconsin Department of Administration and the Legislature's Joint Committee on Finance authorized the use of \$362.4 million in net lottery proceeds for the FY 2023-24 Lottery and Gaming Tax Credit.
+During FY 2023-24, net lottery proceeds used for property tax relief totaled \$365.4 million compared to \$319.7 million during FY 2022-23.
+The increase was primarily due to higher than anticipated ticket sales during FY 2022-23 and the provision of GPR funding in FY 2022-23 and FY 2023-24.
+In October 2024, the Wisconsin Department of Administration and the Legislature's Joint Committee on Finance authorized the use of \$318.0 million in net lottery proceeds for the FY 2024-25 Lottery and Gaming Tax Credit.